Just What is a Snake Guard?

 Also, we found a small cone around your pole doesn’t work.
 If you have a big snake, it can climb past the cone.

 Some folks use a wire mesh in front of the bluebird hole.
-Our birds won’t nest in the box with the wiring and we aren’t comfortable adding it once an egg is laid (as recommended) so we don’t use it.
+Our birds won’t nest in the box with the wiring and we aren’t comfortable adding it once eggs are laid (as recommended) so we don’t use it.

 We would love to hear from you about what has worked and what has not.
 Share your ideas at [email protected] or leave a comment in the section below.
 We are always looking for better ways to protect our bluebirds!